14 Fruits and Veggies That Outshine the Rest in August

 Nutritional bonus: Corn is packed with dietary fiber and phytochemicals that help with vision.
-(Sorry, melted butter is not included in these health benefits.)

 A surefire way to add a bright note to any dish, basil pairs well with most fresh summer produce.
 Once you buy it (look for whole, smooth leaves), act fast—it will begin to brown and mold after just a few days.
 To maximize basil’s life, store a bunch as you would cut flowers: at room temperature with the stems sitting in a small glass of water.
 Ready to get cooking?
 Try it in a caprese salad, crushed into a pesto, or layered atop homemade pizza.

 Try it in: Fresh Mozzarella, Beet, and Basil Sandwiches